ContractParser.ai

 DigiParser is positioned as a horizontal AI document parser with volume-scaling subscription pricing and pre-built templates for common document types.
 They're one of the few tools offering per-field numeric confidence scores, though these cost an additional page credit per page when enabled.

-Strengths: clean volume-tier pricing with better per-page rates at scale.
-7-day free trial with full feature access, no credit card required.
+Strengths: aggressive volume-tier pricing — under $0.10/page at most plans above the entry tier.
+7-day free trial with full feature access.
 Broad integration support (QuickBooks, Xero, Zapier, Salesforce).
 Per-field confidence scores available for extraction QA.

-Weaknesses: confidence scores are a paid add-on rather than included.
+Weaknesses: confidence scores are a paid add-on (one extra credit per page when enabled) rather than included.
 No permanent free tier (only the 7-day trial).
 Less contract-specific positioning than purpose-built tools.
 Smaller ecosystem than Airparser or Parseur.
+Per-page price below frontier-LLM inference cost — meaning the stack underneath is not a frontier model and hits a ceiling on contract understanding.

 5. ContractParser